TonyRipa/PlaceValue/README.md

 <tr><td>2-2i</td><td>1-2i</td><td>0-2i</td><td>-1-2i</td><td>-2-2i</td></tr>
 </table>

-If Exponential wants to differentiate sinh(x) + 7, then it asks PlaceValue to calculate:
+If Exponential wants to differentiate sinh(x) + 7, then it asks MarkedPlaceValue to calculate:

 ½7.<s>½</s> ⊗ 10.<s>1</s> = ½0.½

-Exponential then formats PlaceValue's result as cosh(x) .
+Exponential then formats MarkedPlaceValue's result as cosh(x) .

 Integration is achieved by reversing the pointwise multiplication with pointwise division.

-If Exponential wants to integrate cosh(x), then it asks PlaceValue to calculate:
+If Exponential wants to integrate cosh(x), then it asks MarkedPlaceValue to calculate:

 ½0.½ ⊘ 10.<s>1</s> = ½%.<s>½</s>

-Exponential then formats PlaceValue's result as sinh(x) + NaN.
+Exponential then formats MarkedPlaceValue's result as sinh(x) + NaN.

-If Fourier wants to differentiate sin(x) + 7, then it asks PlaceValue(Complex) to calculate:
+If Fourier wants to differentiate sin(x) + 7, then it asks MarkedPlaceValue(Complex) to calculate:

 <s>½</s>̉7.½̉ ⊗ i0.<s>i</s> = ½0.½

-Fourier then formats PlaceValue(Complex)'s result as cos(x) .
+Fourier then formats MarkedPlaceValue(Complex)'s result as cos(x) .

 Integration is achieved by reversing the pointwise multiplication with pointwise division.

-If Fourier wants to integrate cos(x), then it asks PlaceValue(Complex) to calculate:
+If Fourier wants to integrate cos(x), then it asks MarkedPlaceValue(Complex) to calculate:

 ½0.½ ⊘ i0.<s>i</s> = <s>½</s>̉%.½̉

-Fourier then formats PlaceValue's result as sin(x) + NaN.
+Fourier then formats MarkedPlaceValue's result as sin(x) + NaN.

 The NaN is not a mistake.
 It's a spectacular success.
 The pointwise division of the 0 in the one's place of ½0.½, with the 0 in the one's place of 10.<s>1</s>, yields 0/0 which placevalue represents as %.
 Exponential represents this as NaN (Not a Number).
 0/0 is an underconstrained number.
 This underconstrained constant is what is normally understood as the Constant of Integration.